hashicorp/terraform-provider-azurerm/website/docs/r/container_registry.html.markdown

 * `action` - (Required) The behaviour for requests matching this rule.
 At this time the only supported value is `Allow`

 * `ip_range` - (Required) The CIDR block from which requests will match the rule.

 ---

+The `trust_policy` block supports the following:

+* `enabled` - (Optional) Boolean value that indicates whether the policy is enabled.

+---

+The `retention_policy` block supports the following:

+* `days` - (Optional) The number of days to retain an untagged manifest after which it gets purged.
+Default is `7`.

+* `enabled` - (Optional) Boolean value that indicates whether the policy is enabled.

+---